 First, you need to get yourself to Cerro Verde Park.

-Don’t have a car, and the bus seems like too much of a hassle?
-Take an awesome tour like this one!
+Don’t have a car?
+Is taking the bus too much of a hassle?
+Sign up for a tour like this one!

 The only other way to get to the hike, without a tour, is by taking the local bus.
 Taking this bus is by far the cheapest method, but also the longest; mostly due to the lack of buses.